How To Support Your Gut Health

 • Berries have antioxidants and fiber, and they’re also low in sugar.
 These attributes make berries a great choice for your gut.
 The high fiber content in fruits like berries offsets their sugar content, and lower-sugar, higher-fiber fruits like berries are great additions to a gut-healthy diet.

-• Broccoli: Like leafy greens, broccoli and other cruciferous vegetables are beneficial in supporting your gut health.
-These veggies contain fiber, vitamins, and minerals, and their calories counts are extremely low.
+• Like leafy greens, broccoli and other cruciferous vegetables are beneficial in supporting your gut health.
+These veggies contain fiber, vitamins, and minerals, and their calorie counts are extremely low.
 A cup of cooked broccoli clocks in at just around 30 calories, but gives you a dose of your vitamin C and fiber requirements for the day.

 • Apples are another tasty source of fiber that are great for your gut.
 These crisp, crunchy fruits also contain vitamin C and other nutrients.